tonystone/coherence/Example/Pods/TraceLog/README.md

 ```

 Since the message parameter is a closure that evaluates to a String, any expression
-that results in a string message can be use.
+that results in a string message can be used.

 ```Swift
    logInfo {